anaconda/anaconda-ident/README.md

 all of which can be combined with the organization string.

 - `none`: no tokens.
-This keyword effectively disables `conda-ident`, unless coupled with an organization string.
+This keyword effectively disables `anaconda-ident`, unless coupled with an organization string.
 - `default`: equivalent to `cse`.
 - `username`: equivalent to `cseu`.
 - `hostname`: equivalent to `cseh`.